Mahwaya/SpaceX-Launch-Records-Dashboard/README.md

 # SpaceX-Launch-Records-Dashboard
 This project is a Dash web application that visualizes SpaceX's launch records.
+The dashboard allows users to explore data related to SpaceX's launches, including the success rate of launches and the correlation between payload mass and launch outcomes.
+The application is built using Python, Dash, and Plotly Express, and it provides interactive visualizations for users to filter and analyze the data based on different criteria.